Documentation for Axxon PSIM 2.0. Documentation for other versions of Axxon PSIM is available too.

 Note

-Closing events without processing
+Close events without handling

-If you set the ability to close events without processing in the settings (see Configuring user rights in Incident manager), then two buttons are displayed in the upper right corner of the event table:
+If you set the ability to close events without handling in the settings (see Configuring user rights in Incident manager), then two buttons are displayed in the upper right corner of the event table:

 2. The Close all button is used to close all events.

-Event statuses are described on the Event information page.
+Event statuses are described in Event information.

 • No labels